EvanFarris/TeggleBot/README.md

 A domain is needed in cases where APIs require a redirect url to return the data requested from an API call.
 An individual IP address is normally not sufficient.
 Purchase one from a domain broker such as GoDaddy, Namecheap, Google Domains, etc.

-The SSL certificate is necessary, Twitch's API requires a redirect url to be ssl certified to return data. __It can not be self-signed__, but you can get one for free from Let's Encrypt (link above).
+The SSL certificate is necessary, Twitch's API requires a redirect url to be ssl certified to return data. __It can not be a self-signed ssl certificate__, but you can get one for free from Let's Encrypt (link above).

 The reverse proxy in this use case connects the request to the application, redirecting the request to the port number the program is listening to on localhost.

-Since we need to use Discord's API to add the playlist to a user's account, we need to register an account, and create an application.
+Since we need to use Discord's API to add the playlist to a user's account, we need to register an account and create an application.
 This allows us to interact with the API, through the use of the application id and secret.

 We also need an account for Twitch as well,